 To Request a visit, call (740) 266-6899 in Jefferson County and (740) 296-5376 in Belmont County.

 Students are invited to participate in this contest by designing an illustration on how to "Recycle Right".
 One winner is selected from each county and their illustration featured on a billboard!

 Program sponsored each spring by the Jefferson County Soil & Water Conservation District.
 5th grade students from Jefferson County meet to learn about the environment.
 Our focus is on Solid Waste, Litter & Waste, and Reduce, Reuse, & Recycle activities.
 Our goal is to make students, teachers and parents more environmentally conscious citizens and involve 5th grade students with hands on projects pertaining to the environment.

 Fernwood State Forest Outdoor Days - Jefferson Soil and Water Conservation District (jeffersonswcd.org

 Trashy Art Contest

-Each year students create outstanding art and fashion through recycled items.
-These contests help the students realize that not everything needs to go into the trash and helps everyone to celebrate Earth Day.
+Students create outstanding art and fashion through recycled items.
 The Annual contest is open to all Jefferson and Belmont County students in grades K-12.
 Participants complete their projects using only materials from home that would otherwise be disposed of or recycled.

 The Adopt-A-Spot program accommodates a wide array of volunteer interests and goals.
 Participants adopt public spaces and make a commitment twice a year to clean and beautify the area.
 Volunteers plant flowers, remove graffiti, pick up litter, weeding, gardening and other forms of general cleanup.
 Volunteers do make a difference in our community!